 There’s a perceived deterioration in profit margin and customer service attributed to employee turnover, according to a study about the impact of employee turnover on performance.

 The premise is that when good employees quit and less experienced workers are retained, the quality of business solutions and service provided to customers decreases, as customers tend to get attached to certain employees in the organisation.
-Once customer relationship is compromised, overall business conditions might be put at risk as well.
+Once the customer relationship is compromised, overall business conditions might be put at risk as well.

 2. Daily task management